tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/as_scaling_config.html.markdown

 * `enhanced_monitor_service` - (Optional, Bool) To specify whether to enable cloud monitor service.
 Default is `TRUE`.
 * `enhanced_security_service` - (Optional, Bool) To specify whether to enable cloud security service.
 Default is `TRUE`.
 * `host_name_settings` - (Optional, List) Related settings of the cloud server hostname (HostName).
+* `image_family` - (Optional, String) Image Family Name.
+Either Image ID or Image Family Name must be provided, but not both.
+* `image_id` - (Optional, String) An available image ID for a cvm instance.
 * `instance_charge_type_prepaid_period` - (Optional, Int) The tenancy (in month) of the prepaid instance, NOTE: it only works when instance_charge_type is set to `PREPAID`.
 Valid values are `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `10`, `11`, `12`, `24`, `36`.
 * `instance_charge_type_prepaid_renew_flag` - (Optional, String) Auto renewal flag.
 Valid values: `NOTIFY_AND_AUTO_RENEW`: notify upon expiration and renew automatically, `NOTIFY_AND_MANUAL_RENEW`: notify upon expiration but do not renew automatically, `DISABLE_NOTIFY_AND_MANUAL_RENEW`: neither notify upon expiration nor renew automatically.
 Default value: `NOTIFY_AND_MANUAL_RENEW`.
 If this parameter is specified as `NOTIFY_AND_AUTO_RENEW`, the instance will be automatically renewed on a monthly basis if the account balance is sufficient.
 NOTE: it only works when instance_charge_type is set to `PREPAID`.
 * `instance_charge_type` - (Optional, String) Charge type of instance.
 Valid values are `PREPAID`, `POSTPAID_BY_HOUR`, `SPOTPAID`.
 The default is `POSTPAID_BY_HOUR`.
 NOTE: `SPOTPAID` instance must set `spot_instance_type` and `spot_max_price` at the same time.